English & Media

 Students at KS3 are offered a varied programme of literacy skills, speaking and listening projects, library skills, media.
 ICT and literature in the form of plays, poetry and novels.
 Although we are laying the foundations for success at GCSE and in later life, the policy is to foster a confident use of language and an enjoyment of different texts.

-At KS4, all students take the Eduqas English Language GCSE and normally, students also take the AQA English Literature GCSE alongside this.
+At KS4, all students take the Eduqas English Language GCSE in Year 11 and normally, students also take the AQA English Literature GCSE at the end of Year 10.
 The Step Up to English qualification may also be offered according to students’ needs.
 The Literature course provides an experience of modern texts such as “An Inspector Calls” or “Lord of the Flies”, a ‘classic’ novel such as “A Christmas Carol”, Shakespeare (usually “Macbeth”) and a range of poetry.
 To explore these texts, a variety of strategies are used such as role-play, imaginative writing and structured group tasks.
 In addition, students become confident using literary terms to explain their responses.
 Media Studies is available as an optional choice from Year 9 onwards.
 Students have the opportunity to work on a range of projects such as magazines and films, following the Eduqas course.
 They will understand a range of technical language and the implications of a ‘target audience’.
 Final projects require students to explain their choices of technique in terms of the form of media and the expectations of the audience.